The Card Counter

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Card Counter against these established plot points, we can identify how Paul Schrader utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Card Counter within the drama genre.

 Paul Schrader's Structural Approach